 It turns out that Minnesota, and the Twin Cities especially, is home to a disproportionately high number of bloggers seeking (and writing about) an early retirement.
-I’m going from anecdotal evidence.
-No research to prove it with stats or anything, but it’s clear if you visit the Rockstar Finance Forums that Minnesota grows us types on trees.
+This early retirement diary entry sheds a little light on how us Minnesotans love the idea of FIRE.

 So yeah, I’m pretty jazzed about hanging out at a local meet-up with my peeps.
-I just hope no one shows up in a shiny new Lexus or Ford F150, or brings pictures of their new 4,000 square foot McMansion.
-I’ll redirect them to the KUJO (Keeping up With Jones) club down the block.
+I just hope no one shows up in a shiny new Lexus or Ford F150 or brings pictures of their new 4,000 square foot McMansion.
+I’ll redirect them to the KUWJO (Keeping up With Jones) club down the block.

 I wonder if they’ll come up with a virtual FinCon so folks who find it difficult to get away can pick from the menu of breakout sessions between work meetings.
 Not that I’d do that.

 This past weekend marked the third weekend since posting about Why You Don’t Need a Cabin Up North.
 I honestly didn’t think we’d make it before plunking down $250,000 for a slice of seven-weekend heaven.
 We made it this far though.
 I owe it mainly to the fact we live in an amazing metro area here in the Twin Cities full of activities (and lakes.)

 Yesterday, we wandered over to an “Open Streets” event where roughly a mile and a half of a main thoroughfare is closed off from auto traffic for most of the day.